 For many years, Alabama’s hospitals have worked hard to provide the best possible care to their patients.
-Over the last seven years, they’ve been even more focused:
+Over the last 16 years, they’ve been even more focused:

 - Quality Task force meets monthly to share ideas and work on projects to make patient care safer.

 - More than 300 hospital executives, quality and infection leaders meet twice a year to hear the latest science on improving care.

 - For the last eight years, hospitals have participated in targeted quality improvement projects, such as falls prevention and infection reduction.